 Dogs who take frequent dips in the family pool may suffer from dry, itchy skin and a dry, dull coat because the chemicals in pool water strip the skin and coat of their natural oils.
 Chlorinated water may also have a slight bleaching effect on dark coats, and could even turn lighter coats (gasp!) greenish.

-During pool season, spray your dog’s coat with coat conditioner before he goes into the pool.
-This will help protect skin and the coat from drying.
+During pool season, spray your dog’s coat with a coat conditioner before they go into the pool.
+This will help protect the skin and coat from drying.

 If your dog has a medium or long coat, follow the rinse with another spray of coat conditioner and a swipe-through with a comb.
-Get all the way down to the skin—mats can hide, and when they dry they’ll get tighter.
+Get all the way down to the skin—mats can hide, and when they dry, they’ll get tighter.
 Missing one for even a day during the summer can result in a knotty problem.

-Once each week during swim season, comb out all tangles and bathe him thoroughly with a gentle moisturizing shampoo and conditioner that will rid the coat of chlorine residue and restore moisture to a dry coat.
+Once each week during swim season, comb out all tangles and bathe your dog thoroughly with a gentle moisturizing shampoo and conditioner that will rid the coat of chlorine residue and restore moisture to a dry coat.
 These three simple steps will make a noticeable difference in the effect chlorinated water will have on your dog’s coat.
 For good measure, an omega-3 fatty-acid supplement can help replenish natural coat oils from the inside out.

 After a swim, or even a bath, dry the insides of your dog’s ears as well as you can with a towel or cotton balls.
 This is important for all dogs, but especially for those with floppy ears because the earflap can prevent your dog’s ears from drying out after a swim.